 Check the size of your swatch using the window in this fun elephant-shaped needle gauge from KnitPro.
 It also has a built-in yarn cutter, handy for finishing swatches on the go, and can be used to check the sizes of your knitting needles and crochet hooks.
 The gauge comes in two colours, lilac and blush pink.

-Other uses for tension squares
+Other uses for gauge squares

-You can use a tension square if you have an old pattern that was intended for a now discontinued yarn and you want to make up the garment in a yarn of the same weight, or you simply want to substitute the yarn used in the pattern.
-For example, if you want to make a DK jumper, buy a similar DK yarn and work tension squares until you get the tension stated in the pattern.
+You can use a gauge square if you have an old pattern that was intended for a now discontinued yarn and you want to make up the garment in a yarn of the same weight, or you simply want to substitute the yarn used in the pattern.

 Swatches are also useful to test how a yarn washes.
 Does it stretch after washing, and does the dye bleed?
 Is it safe in the washing machine or will it felt?
-All these things are useful to know before you cast on, and knitting tension squares can help you find out.
+All these things are useful to know before you cast on, and knitting gauge squares can help you find out.

 What should you do with your finished squares?
 We recommend keeping them.
 They can be handy to unravel for finishing off if you run out of yarn, or you can store them in a folder or knitting journal to record how a yarn knits up, in case you want to use it again.
 Just remember to pin a ball band or label to each swatch, so you know which one is which!